AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/export-lists.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Export a list

 1. Go to a list of objects.
-1. (Optional) Select any filter, view, and grouping that you want to apply to the list before exporting.
+1. (Optional) Select any filter, view, and grouping that you want to apply to the list before exporting.\
    For information on filters, views, and groupings, see [Reporting elements: filters, views, and groupings](../../../reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md).

 1. (Optional) To export only specific items in a list, select all items in the list that you want in the exported file.